-The June, 2019, opening of Encore Boston Harbor will mark a significant transformation and economic resurgence of the Lower Broadway section of Everett and provide a boost to the region's already-strong international and domestic tourism markets.
-Even now, prior to opening, our tower's construction has positively impacted the local economy.
+The opening of Encore Boston Harbor marked a significant transformation and economic resurgence of the Lower Broadway section of Everett and provided a boost to the region's already-strong international and domestic tourism markets.

-By the time of its completion, more than 5,200 union jobs and 10 million labor hours will have been required to build the five-star, $2.6 billion Encore Boston Harbor project.
-That makes our 27-floor, three-million-square-foot resort the largest private, single-phase development in the history of the Commonwealth of Massachusetts.
+More than 5,200 union jobs and 10 million labor hours were required to build the spectacular $2.6 billion Encore Boston Harbor, making the 27-floor, three-million-square-foot resort the largest private, single-phase development in the history of the Commonwealth of Massachusetts.

-With the opening of Encore Boston Harbor, the community impact only promises to grow.
-We'll be employing more than 5,000 people in a wide range of occupations, with a payroll expected to top $170 million per year.
-Each year, $249 million in goods and services will be purchased to maintain our 5-star experience—with $100 million of those funds allocated to local businesses.
-We're also estimating that Encore Boston Harbor will pay $242 million annually in tax revenues and fees.
+And, the community impact only promises to grow.
+We are employing nearly 5,000 people in a wide range of occupations, with a payroll topping $170 million per year.
+Further, we plan to purchase $100 million in goods and services annually.
+We also estimate that Encore Boston Harbor will pay approximately $200 million each year in tax revenues and fees.